 It will be very very tempting to hang around Main Street and try to meet the characters, including Mickey and Minnie, who arrive here for photographs as soon as the park opens.
 My next Hong Kong Disneyland tip is “don’t do it”.
 You will queue for at least half an hour here, and will waste valuable riding time.

-If you want to have the best chance to ride as many of the Hong Kong Disneyland rides as possible, you need to head straight to them.
+If you want to have the best chance to ride as many of the Disneyland Hong Kong rides as possible, you need to head straight to them.
 You have about an hour to ride the rides with virtually no queues.
 Once that clock hits 11am, the queues start to build.
-So do your research and find out which rides you really don’t want to miss, and head there first.
+So do your research and find out which Hong Kong Disneyland rides you really don’t want to miss, and head there first.

 As my kids are still young, when we visit Hong Kong Disneyland we head straight to Fantasyland, where the majority of small rides are.
 First up, we head for Dumbo, as this is one that gets busy quickly.
 Our other favourites in Fantasyland are the Madhatter Teacups, “it’s a small world” (you can save this one ‘til last; it never seems to have a queue), Cinderella Carousel, and the Many Adventures of Winnie the Pooh.
 Once we’ve done those rides, we head to Mickey’s PhilharMagic, a 3D concert-movie starring Donald Duck, which is really fun and often overlooked.

-Another option is to head to Tomorrowland, home to Autopia, which seems to be Hong Kong Disneyland’s most popular ride.
+If you have Star Wars fans with you, you will want to head straight to Tomorrowland where you can take part in Jedi training and meet Chewbacca and R2-D2.
+Tomorrowland is also home to Autopia, which seems to be Hong Kong Disneyland’s most popular ride.
 We have never done Autopia as there is usually a minimum 45-minute wait, so if you want to experience it, get there early.
-Other fun rides here include Buzz Lightyear’s Astro Blasters, Orbitron and everybody’s favourite – Space Mountain.
+Other fun rides here include Orbitron and everybody’s favourite – Hyperspace Mountain.

 Use your Fastpass

-If it is busy when you are at Hong Kong Disneyland, you can use your Fastpass.
-The Hong Kong Disneyland Fastpass is included in your ticket for certain rides – although at the time of writing the only rides eligible for Fastpass were The Adventures of Winnie the Pooh and Space Mountain.
+If it is busy when you are at Hong Kong Disney, you can use your Fastpass.
+The Hong Kong Disneyland Fastpass is included in your ticket for certain rides – although at the time of writing the only rides eligible for Fastpass were The Adventures of Winnie the Pooh and Hyperspace Mountain.
 However, it is worth knowing that you can save these rides for later.

 To use your Hong Kong Disneyland Fastpass, put your ticket into the machine near your chosen ride, and you will be allocated a time to return, where you can access the ride via a fast track queue.